bayfrontmedia/simple-pdo/docs/query-builder.md

 **Description:**

-Adds a `WHERE` clause to the query.
+Adds a `WHERE/AND WHERE` clause to the query.

 If the column type is `JSON`, keys from within the JSON string can be searched with the format of `COLUMN->KEY`.
 JSON fields which do not exist are treated as `null`.